Want to get serious about paranormal research? We are often asked how to get involved in this crazy and sometimes unpredictable paranormal scene.

 Paranormal investigations have become very popular these days, mostly due to such popular TV shows as Ghost Hunters and Ghost Adventures.
 Ghost hunting can be a fun, educational, exciting, and sometimes scary way to explore the past and the present.
-But as in any other endeavour, there are right ways and wrong ways to approach the activity.
+But as in any other endeavor, there are right ways and wrong ways to approach the activity.

 Have the right attitude